wocommunity/wonder/Adaptors/Apache2.2/README.txt

 LASTLY -- ALMOST
 There is no expressed warranty with this software.
 This is not Apple's code.
 I have altered their code to work with Apache2.2.x.
 If you have problems with the software, if your machine melts down into a pool of silicone and plastic when you install this software, please don't come after me.
-And certainly don't get mad at Apple--they did the Right Thingâ„¢ by opening the code.
+And certainly don't get mad at Apple--they did the Right Thingª by opening the code.

 HISTORY

+27 Sept, 2006 - Updated to work on both 32 and 64-bit architectures.
+Most changes are to Adaptor/shmem.c.

 3 July, 2006 - Ported to work with Apache 2.2.x.